sujay3srivastava/Sentiment-Analysis-Arcana-Hackathon-/README.md

-# Arcana-Hackathon
+# Arcana-Analytics
-Social Media (StockTwits) Public Sentimental Analysis on stocks and Co-occurence of stocks in tweets
+Sentiment Prediction and Co-occurrence of stock market data

 ### Installation